-During the 2020-2021 academic year, I was Fulbright Research Scholar at the Department of Theoretical Computer Science and Mathematical Logic in the Faculty of Mathematics and Physics at Charles University, Prague.
+In the Fall of 2021, I was a Fulbright Research Scholar at the Department of Theoretical Computer Science and Mathematical Logic in the Faculty of Mathematics and Physics at Charles University, Prague.

 My research is in mathematical logic, specifically in computability theory, reverse mathematics, effective combinatorics, and computable analysis.
 I am also interested in the philosophy of mathematics, and the application of logic to cognitive science.